openstack/openstack-manuals/doc/networking-guide/source/scenario_dvr_ovs.rst

 .. note::
    In the Juno (initial) release, DVR supports VXLAN and GRE project networks.
-   In the Kilo release, DVR adds support for VLAN project networks.
+   In the Kilo release, support was added for DVR with VLAN project networks.
    All releases support flat and VLAN external networks.

 Prerequisites
 ~~~~~~~~~~~~~